dhalavach/basic-testing/README.md

 5. Run **test scripts** in command line  `npm run test`
 6. You will see the number of skipped, passing and failing tests.

+to run individual test suite use smth like `npm run test ./src/05-partial-mocking/* -- --silent=false`

 I did not bother creating dev branch and pull request, all code is on master; just clone the repo and test!

 Please contact me if you have any questions at halavach@protonmail.com or using Discord